 Doctors Account for 32 Percent of Spending but Their Impact is Much Greater

-Physician and other professional services account for about one-third of our healthcare spending.
+Physician and other professional services account for about one-third of our health care spending.
 But doctors actually direct most spending, regardless of who’s footing the bill.
 Physicians order the tests, prescribe the drugs and select the medical devices.
 Consumers rely heavily on their recommendations when they have to escalate their care and find a specialist or select from among alternative medical treatments.
-As such, reforming our delivery system to provide better value will require physician leadership, broad support for practice transformation, enhanced spending on comparative effectiveness research, better transparency and better alignment of financial incentives facing clinicians.
+As such, reforming our delivery system to provide better value will require physician leadership, broad support for practice transformation, enhanced spending on comparative effectiveness research, better transparency and better alignment of financial (and non-financial) incentives facing clinicians.

 "The most expensive piece of medical equipment is a doctor's pen."